How to Clean Artificial Turf: Mistakes That Damage It and What to Do Instead

 When should you use a professional artificial turf cleaning service?

-Professional turf cleaning is helpful when:
+Professional turf cleaning is the right move when:

 • Turf stays matted despite brushing